Celebrating Pride Month: Free Lesson Plans, Resources and Activities

 Get access to thousands of lesson plansJoin us

 Looking for ways to celebrate Pride Month with your students and community?
 Support and celebrate LGBTQ students and inspire meaningful advocacy with these free lesson plans, activities and resources.
-The Share My Lesson team is featuring these free Pride Month resources to not only advocate for students and their well-being, but to ultimately raise awareness in schools and communities by building mutual understanding and acceptance.
+The Share My Lesson team is featuring these free LGBTQ History Month resources to not only advocate for students and their well-being, but to ultimately raise awareness in schools and communities by building mutual understanding and acceptance.
 In this collection, you’ll find critical, educator-driven content from our partners that features resources like:

 - Using Children's Literature to Open Doors on Historical and Current Events

 - Stonewall Outloud: Personal Accounts of The Riots

 Students who identify as LGBTQIA (lesbian, gay, bisexual, transgender, queer and questioning, intersex, asexual and allies) face bullying at significantly higher rates than their peers and the consequences are heartbreaking.
 Dedicated educators have an extraordinary opportunity each day to create a safe and welcoming environment for children who come through their doors and thrive.

 Pride Month: Digging Deeper